buurak/buurak/README.md

 ### Hi there 👋

-- 🔭 I’m currently using GNU/Linux Mint.
+- Currently using GNU/Linux Mint.
-- 👯 I’m using Flask, Django.
+- Flask, Django.